Find out who to hire in 4 easy steps

 4. How important are these tasks to the economic engine of your company?

-Is there a task you have circled that you dont like to do, and you’re not good at, but it drives a lot of value to your company?
+Is there a task you have circled that you don’t like to do and that you’re not good at, but that drives a lot of value to your company?
 Then that is the one you need to hire for next.
 If you fail to hire for the tasks that fall in this category It will catch up with you and you will fail to scale.

 Perhaps more importantly, when you get to this answer, founder happiness and freedom can be attained at a much higher rate than if you are stuck trying to do everything, focused on the things you don’t like doing and aren’t good at.